Offshore wind and fishing activities: is co-location possible?

 The FMPs will also set out how the UK government intends to meet the objectives set out in the Fisheries Act, including considering bycatch interactions, the impact of climate change, and interactions with the wider ecosystem.

-While the king scallop fishery in English and Welsh waters was prioritised as a ‘front runner’ FMP by both Defra and Welsh Government, and was recently under public consultation, the queen scallop FMP process has only recently begun.
+While the king scallop fishery in English and Welsh waters was prioritised as a ‘front runner’ FMP by both Defra and Welsh Government, and was published in 2023, the queen scallop FMP process began more recently.

 The smaller, less targeted queen scallop fishery falls into the third round of FMPs being developed.
-Given the variety of fish and shellfish species present in UK waters, only Defra was able to prioritise queen scallops as a fishery requiring an FMP; Defra is now seeking to understand how best to implement an England-only management plan for a species fished across multiple devolved administration boundaries.
+Given the variety of fish and shellfish species present in UK waters, Queen scallops in English waters only have been identified as requiring an FMP; Defra is considering how best to implement an England-only management plan for a species fished across multiple devolved administration boundaries.

 Defra commissioned ABPmer to provide support in reviewing the currently available information and management for queen scallop fishery.
-ABPmer’s information review will support Defra in determining how best to develop and apply an England-only FMP, ensuring management measures and approaches applied make a worthwhile contribution to ensuring sustainable harvesting of stocks.
+ABPmer’s information review supported Defra in gathering the evidence required to determine whether management measures and approaches applied make a worthwhile contribution to ensuring sustainable harvesting of stocks.
+The proposed FMP and supporting evidence is currently undergoing public consultation.

 The recommendations are based on the following criteria: